To be is to do: Jean-Paul Sartre (French philosopher)

 In effect, then, NLP became part of the positive school of psychology with which I associate myself.
 For more information research into Martin Seligman and others.

 Ironically, the growing incoherence emerging from the proliferation of ‘Schools’ was made worse by researchers as they became more aware of the splitting process I have described here.
-The wish to resolve this process led to the building of even more bridges!
+The wish to resolve this process led to building even more bridges!
 For example, consider:

 The Integrative Movement: a movement that wanted the therapist to demonstrate the intricacies of several models in their practice.
 The aim was to tailor therapy to the individual client and find out ‘what works for whom’.
 It is a unifying approach seeking to respond to the unique client on every level – the affective, behavioral, cognitive, and physiological levels of functioning, as well as in the spiritual dimension of life.
 Sounds good but what does that say about therapists not trained within this movement and/or the clients with a different agenda!

 Transactional Analysis (TA): A rather neglected school today, in my view, but one that had a large impact on me.
-TA sought to build a bridge between the Analytic and Behavioural Schools.
+As said, TA sought to build a bridge between the Analytic and Behavioural Schools.
 Eric Berne’s Transactional Analysis (TA) realised that the intricacies of Analytic Psychology could be made more readily understood to a modern audience less immersed in classical mythology.
 TA offered simple and concrete descriptions of the behavioural elements as we presented our inner experiences to the outer world.
 From this, the rather famous PARENT, ADULT AND CHILD ego states emerged.
 The ego state idea was to catch on and become the basis for numerous other ‘schools’ such as Parts Therapy, Schema Therapy, Family Systems therapy, Internal Family Systems etc.

 Existential Therapy: Here is a model that paid careful attention to philosophy behind emotional and psychological treatment.
 Possibly set more in a European tradition, the UK is well represented here by the on-going work of Ernesto Spinelli.
 Like the trans-theoretical models mentioned above, the existential approach is not seeking to be a particular method of therapy.
 It pays attention to meaning and attends to the way a therapist and client discover and shape meaning together – in the pursuit of some change.

 I want to put some emphasis on this approach as I assert that small safe experiments are only as good as the meaning that emerges from them.
 If no meaning is obtained from a known outcome, then the experiments might just as well not exist.
 How can I build on something I have not noticed?
-How I can I do something different if I do not see the small defeat I have just experienced?
+How I can I do something different if I do not respect the small defeat I have just experienced?

 Only some of these splits in the world of therapy have been touched on here.
 I do not want to write a book on the subject!
 However, I cannot finish without reference to a ‘darker’ side in the process of splitting.
 This is seen in the growth of training systems dominated by charismatic individuals who wanted to attach their name to a brand, and gain a profit from it.
 Ownership became important and diverted us from the fundamental intentions of therapy: to enable people to recover their well-being and to develop a robust self.